McKinsey Solve Game (2026): How to Prepare and Ace the PSG

 Second, you need to decide on the location of the ecosystem to create good living conditions for several species.
 You need to consider several characteristics of the location such as altitude, cloud height, ph-level of the soil, wind speeds, precipitation, etc. for the mountain ridge or depth, temperature, salinity, etc. for the coral reef.

-In this scenario, which, for the majority of candidates, is a bit more challenging than the first, you need to defend a plant at the center of a map from an invasive species for as long as possible.
+In this game you need to defend a plant at the center of a map from an invasive species for as long as possible.
 This scenario is broken down into 3 rounds.
 Each round lasts between 8 to 12 minutes, presenting a slight variation of the game with increasing complexity and an increase in the map size.
 For each round, invaders spawn in several turns per map.

 Each round is divided into two parts.